Page Hersey, EdD

 Prior to joining RVC, Elizabeth served for six years as the Administrative and Communications Coordinator for the YES Foundation in Ross Valley.
 She has also served in various roles in Marin businesses and nonprofits.
 Her connection to the local area is strong, and she has much experience serving families in our community.

 Elizabeth holds a Bachelor of Fine Arts and Art History from the University of Colorado.
-She lives in Fairfax and her two children, now in middle school, went through the MAP program.
+She lives in Fairfax and her two children both went through the MAP program.

 Family Outreach Coordinator

 Marilyn Alfaro is from El Salvador, C.A., and lives in San Anselmo.
 She has been working at the Fairfax San Anselmo Children's Center as an administrative assistance since 2003.
 She has two children, a college-aged daughter and a son at Drake High School.
 Marilyn graduated in 1989 from Luis Manuel Escamilla College in El Salvador and received her degree in Primary Education.